verkestk/goetry/README.md

 Required: The corpus file
 Optional: Specific person (if unspecified, uses all the text in the corpus)
 Optional: Number of words (default 10)

+#### List People
+You can run the `list-people` command to get the list of people from your corpus.
+Helpful if you, like me, have used the scripts of all Star Trek TNG episodes, meaning many, many options with hard-to-remember spellings.

+Required: The corpus file

+#### Get Rhymes
+You can run the `get-rhymes` command to get all of the words from your corpus that rhyme with an input word.

+Required: The corpus file
+Required: The pronunciation dictionary file
+Required: The word to rhyme
+Optional: The minimum rhyme strength (roughly number of syllables that rhyme)
+Optional: The number of rhymes to return (default to 20, highest strength rhymes first)

+#### find-missing-pronunciation
+You can run the `find-missing-pronunciation` command to get all words from the corpus that are missing from the pronunciation dictionary.

+Required: The corpus file
+Required: The pronunciation dictionary file